Nation Easy Radio: Hits Radio South Coast

 In February 2019, Bauer Radio acquired Celador Radio and immediately sold the Portsmouth, Southampton and Winchester licence onto Nation Broadcasting, as Bauer already owned Wave 105 in the area.

 Bauer Radio retained The Breeze East Hampshire and South West Surrey.

 In 2020 it was confirmed that the Breeze stations owned by Nation would be relaunched as part of the Hits Radio network from September 2020, with Sam FM (South Coast) – also acquired by Nation – joining Greatest Hits Radio.
 At the same time Bauer will combine the Breeze in East Hampshire/south west Surrey with other stations in the South to form a regional GHR service, with a regional drivetime programme and network shows at other times.

 On 31 August, at 12pm The Breeze South became Hits Radio South Coast with Jono Holmes hosting the first show.

 Easy Radio South

 On 19 September 2022, Nation Broadcasting relaunched the station as Easy Radio.
+In 2026 Easy Radio was rebranded with Nation Radio branding as Nation Easy Radio.